OpenBioMaps/documentation/official_docs/en/faq.rst

 How can I create/found a new database-project?
 ----------------------------------------------
-You can set up new database to store biological data which contain geometrical data as well.
-That could be a database of a scientific project, which is used everyday, or that could be archive.
-Furthermore in the light of Open Access agreements of a scientific journal or grant you can use that database to store and present your data.

-Every registered user can set up new database, but the database can get its final status only after the ratification of the OpenBioMaps consortium.
-The logined users can set up new database with the online templates.
-You can set up a new, empty database during couple of minutes.
+If you are already a member of a project on a server, you can use the web interface to create a new database project on the same server.
+It only takes a few minutes.

 How can I upload data?
 ----------------------